 - Eat at least five portions of fruit and veggies daily.
 This will provide the fiber, vitamins and phytonutrients needed by you and your baby.
-Having a fresh green juice or fruit smoothie in the morning is a great way to get an antioxidant boost!
+Having a fresh juice blend or fruit smoothie in the morning is a great way to get an antioxidant boost!

 - Avoid taking stimulants while breast-feeding.
 Caffeine found in coffee, tea, sodas and chocolate can cause irritability and restlessness in you and your baby, so beware.

-Protecting a formula-fed baby
+You can protect a formula-fed baby

 Booster for a Formula Feeder